dlanza1/ExDeMon/README.md

 Many monitors can be declared.
 Each monitor has a filter to determine to which metrics it should be applied.
 Filtered metrics are analyzed to determine the current status of the metric.
-Several notificators can be configured to raise notifications.
+Several triggers can be configured to raise actions.

-Results from analysis and notifications can be sunk to external storages.
+Results from analysis can be sunk to external storages and actions are processed by actuators.

 ## Components